 The Very Best Unique Sheboygan Breakfast (and Lunch) in WI

 You will undoubtedly need a Sheboygan breakfast when you visit Sheboygan, Wi!
 There are many places to choose from, but if you want something unique and delicious, you must try the Seeboth Deli!
-Located on South 8th Street in Sheboygan, just a short drive from the John Michael Kohler Arts Center, Lake Michigan, and the Rochester Inn, a local historic hotel, you wouldn’t think of this place as extraordinary.
+Located on South 8th Street in Sheboygan, just a short drive from the John Michael Kohler Arts Center, Lake Michigan, local beaches, and the Rochester Inn, a local historic hotel, you wouldn’t think of this place as extraordinary.
 Until you step inside, that is.

 On a recent visit to Sheboygan County, I was looking for good food and great service, and I got both at Seeboth Deli.
 Here’s the story of my visit!